Kodchalerk/EDA-with-python/README.md

 # EDA-with-python
-This is the list of my Python EDA project with various type of data
+This is the list of my Python EDA project with various type of data.